Oil painting projects

 - ‘Portraiture - Being Human’ - exploring colour-blending in relation to skin and surface using observational, photographic or painterly sources and diverse approaches to composition.
 Artists include: Jenny Saville, Freud, Richter, Dumas, and Gwen Hardie.

 - ‘Nature-Landscape’ - Using drawing & collage to aid composition.
 Chosing a psychological, imaginative or observational approach.
 Working from natural forms, photographic or painterly sources.
 Artists: Max Ernst, Sonia Delaunay, Turner, O’Keeffe or Imogen Cunningham.

-On week 4, students will complete a final painting inspired by the preceding weeks’ research, ideas or methods.
+Students will complete a final painting inspired by the preceding weeks’ research, ideas or methods.

 What will I achieve?

 By the end of this course you should be able to...

 - Paint with increased sensitivity to an extended range of techniques

 - Use drawing & collage for composition.